 Friends Of Third Creek's focus is to help Lake Tahoe's watershed and fisheries through community participation, education, and by proactively stewarding the direction of environmental interaction.

-We are in the process of becoming a non-profit 501c-3 organization.
 Our amazing team of regular and part-time volunteers are committed to assisting in the health of Lake Tahoe tributaries for the return of Lake Tahoe's only native trout, the Lahontan Cutthroat Trout (LCT).

 Our board of advisors is comprised of long term community leaders, local biologists, and fisheries research professionals.